 Many permit types have regulated timelines under the Ontario Building Code.
 This is the time in which we must conduct a review and notify the applicant of our findings.
 For most residential projects, this timeline is 10 business days.

 Permit fees are payable at the time they are issued.
 These fees are reviewed annually and subject to change.
-View our current fees and charges, including building permit fees.
+View our current fees and charges for the list of building permit fees.

 After your permit is issued